 Prohibited Employment Declaration

-Any person taking on any role within the Club – whether coaching, managing, refereeing, coordinating or on the committee – is required by the NSW Government to complete a Prohibited Employment Declaration form and return it to the Sub-Junior VP.
-Please make sure you include the Team Name and Age Group on your form.
+Any person taking on any role within the Club – whether coaching, managing, refereeing, coordinating or on the committee – is required by FFA to complete a Working With Children Check and forward it to the registrar (firstname.lastname@example.org).
+Please make sure you include the Team Name and Age Group in the email.